MSc Subsurface Energy Systems

 - Understand how processes can be modelled to impact reservoir management decisions

-7. Economy, Policy and Risks
+7. Economics, Policy and Risks

 - Detail the economic context of CCS, renewable and geothermal energy, as well as transitional gas